batteriescpp/batteriescpp.github.io/reference/async.md

 }
 ```

-As the second example implies, `batt::Mutex&lt;T&gt;::Lock` is a movable type (however it is non-copyable).
+As the second example implies, `batt::Mutex<T>::Lock` is a movable type (however it is non-copyable).

 #### Run function with lock acquired